laixintao/iredis/README.md

 ## Development

+### Release Strategy

+The IRedis project was build and released by CircleCI, whenever a tag was pushed to master branch a new release will be pushed to pypi.org, it's very convent.

+Thus, we release as often as possible, so users can always enjoy the new features and bugfixes.
+Any bugfix or new feature will get at least a patch release, the big feature will get a minor release.

 ### Setup Environment

 iredis favors [poetry](https://github.com/sdispater/poetry) as a packagement tool.
 You can setup a develop envioment on your computer easily.